Overwhelmed by tight deadlines, uneven workloads, and constant last-minute scrambles?

 3. Match strategy (find the middle ground)

-How to do capacity planning for projects in 5 steps
+The capacity planning process in 5 steps

 Step 1: Create a project priority matrix